This article reviews the different question types on test/quizzes, as well as question-level settings:

 Customize the text displayed for the 'true' and 'false' options by clicking into the Text for "True" and Text for "False" text boxes to enter alternative binary answer choices.

 Type your question into the text box, and enter the possible answers into the Choice fields below.
-Check Correct Answer next to the row or rows you consider to be acceptable answers.
+Check the box for each Correct Answer to the right of each choice.

-Click Randomize Choice to scramble the order in which the answer choices appear for each student.
+- Randomize Choices: Check this box to scramble the order in which the answer choices appear for each student.

 Ordering questions evaluate students' ability to put items in a sequential order.